 The IRS may also convert your refund from a direct deposit to a paper check.
 This will delay your refund but it is simply a security measure.
 It protects the IRS from sending money to a bank account it does not believe is yours.

-Many state governments in 2018 have also said that they will take longer to process tax returns because of new security measures.
+Many state governments in 2018 and 2019 have also said that they will take longer to process tax returns because of new security measures.
 A state government may also work on a different timeline than the IRS.
-For example, Alabama will not start issuing refunds on 2017 tax returns until March 1, 2018.
-The IRS started issuing refunds in February.
+For example, Alabama historically has not started issuing refunds until March 1.
+The IRS starts issuing refunds in February.

 If you are trying to track your state refund, read this article on where your state refund is.